akiramenowaruiotoko/book-manager-asp/README.md

 # book-manager-asp
 ## over view
 	compatibility
 		enable book management

 	background
 		book manage is difficult and only one person can edit the file. degreation dose not occur.
 	purpose
 		everyone can see and edit the file. degreation does not occur.

 ## functional requirements
 	account
 			add		edit		delete		authority
 	login, logout
-	displayList
+	list display
 			basic		rent		purchase	all
 	serch
 	rent